Overview of tax rates

 - 0.10% - the base tax rate is the tax paid by all employers

-- 2018 Unemployment Insurance Tax Rate Determinations will be sent out by U.S. mail to Minnesota employers by December 15, 2017.
-You can view your 2018 tax rate in your online account by going to:
+- 2019 Unemployment Insurance Tax Rate Determinations were sent out by U.S. mail to Minnesota employers by December 15, 2018.

-The tax rate for new employers is based on the average rate for the employer’s industry.
-This ensures that a new employer has a rate that aligns with other businesses in their industry.
+The tax rate for employers who have not had employees long enough to be assigned an experience rating (new employer) is based on the average rate for the employer’s industry.
+This ensures that new employers have a rate that aligns with other businesses in their industry.